Mark D. Siljander: Later career

 Siljander's book, A Deadly Misunderstanding: A Congressman's Quest to Bridge the Muslim-Christian Divide was a 2009 Nautilus Silver Award Winner, and has a foreword written by UN Secretary-General Ban Ki-moon, with whom Siljander worked closely to resolve the humanitarian disaster in Darfur.

 In Ban Ki-moon's book published in 2021 in a chapter titled "The Breakthrough", Moon recounts Siljander's involvement in resolving the Darfur crisis stating, "...Siljander prayed aloud, passionately for peace in Sudan.
 That night Siljander convinced President Omar al-Bashir to work closely with the United Nations."

 Siljander was featured in the 2019 Netflix miniseries The Family, which details the history and activities of The Fellowship, a secretive Christian organization with ties to politicians and world leaders.
 In the series, Siljander recounts his efforts to engage Muammar Gaddafi and help bring the Pan Am Flight 103 Lockerbie bombing terror suspects to justice.

 In 2020, Pro-life Members of Congress led by Senator Lankford used the Siljander Amendment to Prevent US from Funding Abortions, Abortion Advocacy Abroad.

 In 2025, Mark Siljander was featured on the Jordan Peterson podcast which covered topics ranging from Islam, linguistic studies of the Aramaic language of Jesus, and its application in international peacemaking.
-Same year, he appeared on the Danny Li Podcast, sharing his story and perspective on how to unite people despite their differences.